Need help with your Discussion

 Managed Care

-Yet, managed care often evokes strong or negative reactions from healthcare providers because they are paid a fixed amount for treating their patients, regardless of the actual cost, which may influence their level of efficiency.
+Yet, managed care often evokes strong or negative reactions from healthcare providers because they are paid a fixed amount for treating their patients, regardless of the actual cost, which may influence their efficiency level.
 This can challenge the relationships between doctors and patients (Claxton, Rae, Panchal, Damico, & Lundy, 2012; Sekhri, 2000).

-Research managed care’s inception and study some examples.
-Be sure to investigate the perspectives about managed care from the vantage of both healthcare providers and patients.
+Research managed care’s inception and studied some examples.
+Be sure to investigate the perspectives about managed care from the vantage of healthcare providers and patients.
 You can use the following keywords for your research—United States managed care, history of managed care, and managed care timeline.

 Based on your research, answer the following questions: